Here's How Your Trade Genesis Energy L.P. (GEL) Aggressively Right Now

 Genesis Energy L.P.
-(NYSE:GEL) went down by -11.98% from its latest closing price compared to the recent 1-year high of $12.78.
-The company’s stock price has collected -11.81% of loss in the last five trading sessions.
-Press Release reported 18 hours ago that Genesis Energy, L.P.
+(NYSE:GEL) went down by -5.33% from its latest closing price compared to the recent 1-year high of $12.78.
+The company’s stock price has collected -16.77% of loss in the last five trading sessions.
+Press Release reported on 08/04/21 that Genesis Energy, L.P.
 Reports Second Quarter 2021 Results

 Is It Worth Investing in Genesis Energy L.P.
 (NYSE :GEL) Right Now?